JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/clcaAuditsWithFuzz/clcaAuditsWithFuzzLinear.html" rel="clcaAuditsWithFuzz">![clcaAuditsWithFuzz](docs/plots2/samplesNeeded/clcaAuditsWithFuzz/clcaAuditsWithFuzzLinear.png)</a>

 * Polling audit sample sizes are all but impervious to errors, because the sample variance dominates the errors.
-* CLCA as a percent of Nc is more sensitive to errors than polling, but much better in an absolute sense
 * As margins get smaller, the variance in CLCA audits increases.
-At .001 fuzz (1 in 1000), an audit with a margin of 1% has an average sample size of 780, but the 1-sigma range goes from 462 to 1096.
+At .001 fuzz (1 in 1000), an audit with a margin of 1% has an average sample size of 814, but the 1-sigma range goes from 472 to 1157.
 * A rule of thumb might be that if you want to do CLCA audits down to 1% margin, your error rate must be less than 1/1000.

 Here are similar plots for OneAudits with fuzz in their CVRs: